-For more detail please see I need to prove I’m a student.
+For more detail please see I need to prove my student status.
 For other specifications, please refer to the individual website of each bank you are opening an account with.

 I have a complaint/dispute with a bank; what can I do?

-Financial customers have certain rights relating to financial products and how the bank deals with their personal information - these are outlined in the British Banking Code.
+Financial customers have certain rights relating to financial products and how the bank deals with their personal information.
+For guidance and more information visit the Money Advice Service.

 If you have made a complaint to your bank, insurance company or finance firm and you are not satisfied with their response you can take your complaint to the Financial Ombudsman.